 17 January, 2012

-interested to learn that Charlie has been offered, and has accepted,
+be interested to learn that Charlie has been offered, and has

-a three-year post-doctoral appointment at the Institute for the
+accepted, a three-year post-doctoral appointment at the Institute

-Physics and Mathematics of the Universe (what a title!) of the
+for the Physics and Mathematics of the Universe (what a title!) of

 He'll get his Ph.D. in Physics in May 2012.

-are watching us through telescopes, they’re going to think the dogs
+aliens are watching us through telescopes, they’re going to think

-are the leaders of the planet.
-If you see two life forms, one of them
+the dogs are the leaders of the planet.
+If you see two life forms,

-is making a poop, the other one’s carrying it for him, who would you
+one of them is making a poop, the other one’s carrying it for him,

 I wanted to tell you that I graduated high school last month!
 I wanted to tell you this because there is no way I would have survived my math classes without you!
 You were so much help!
 I even finished my last semester with a B+ in statistics!
 All of this is thanks to you!